 - assisting to improve search outcomes and the overall quality of our services.

-The Norfolk Island Regional Council or its public sector employees or a statutory officer in Norfolk Island may ask for personal information such as your email address if you send us a message or if you ask for customised services such as "notify me when" emails.
-Usually we will ask you for such information.
-We may use other sources such as the internet for example, to confirm important information.
+If you send Council a message requesting customised services such as "notify me when" emails, Council will ask you for information to verify your identity and may use other sources such as the internet for example, to confirm important information.

 Use and disclosure of personal information

-If you choose to provide your personal information to the Norfolk Island Regional Council either online or through any public sector employee or to any statutory officer in Norfolk Island, we only use it for the purpose(s) for which you gave it to us and for related, internal management or statutory purposes.
-We do not disclose your personal information to anyone else unless:
+If you choose to provide your personal information to the Norfolk Island Regional Council either online or through an employee of Council or to any statutory officer in Norfolk Island, Council commits to only use the information for the purpose(s) for which you gave it to us and for related, internal management or statutory purposes.
+Council will not disclose your personal information to anyone else unless: